D Phrygian Scale

 What is the parent scale of D Phrygian?

 B♭ major.
-D Phrygian uses the same notes as B♭ major, but starts on its third degree (D).
+D Phrygian uses the same notes as B♭ major, but starts on its 3rd degree (D).

 Summary: D Phrygian Scale